 Mahabala is a vajra dharma protector manifested from the swirling heart of Padmakumara.
-On the Grandmaster's right thumb, there is an image of Mighty Ghost King formed by the thumb print.
-Its resemblance to Mahabala is remarkable.
+On Grandmaster's right thumb, there is an image of Mighty Ghost King formed by the thumb print.
+The resemblance of this thumb print to Mahabala is remarkable.

-Mahabala (Smiling-face Ghost King) is one of the six primary attendants of Ksitigarbha.
+Mahabala (Smiling-face Ghost King) is also one of the six primary attendants of Ksitigarbha.
 In Sheng-yen Lu's Book 76, Evenings by Phantom Lake,in the chapter titled Descending to the Hell Realm, the author states:

 Mahabala is actually a vajra dharma protector of precepts.
 When cultivating for love and respect, one visualizes Mahabala in red color; subjugation, blue; purification, white; and enrichment, yellow.

-Mahabala's mudra is the Tarjani Mudra, which is namely the Wrathful Mudra, signifying intense anger.
+Mahabala's mudra is the Tarjani Mudra, which is namely the Wrathful Mudra, signifying intense wrath.

-As for those disciples who have violated precepts, have no remorse, never think to repent, don't follow the Confucian teaching of ''reflecting upon one's actions three times a day,'' and continue to violate precepts, Mahabala will knock them out with his staff, tie them up with his lasso, and haul them down to Ceaseless Hell.
+As for those disciples who have violated precepts, have no remorse, never think to repent, don't follow the Confucian teaching of reflecting upon one's actions three times a day, and continue to violate precepts, Mahabala will knock them out with his staff, tie them up with his lasso, and haul them down to ceaseless hell, Avici Hell.

 What does ''ceaseless'' mean?
-It means ceaseless in duration.
-If in this hell there was even so much as an instant for one to gasp for breath then this hell would not be called ''ceaseless.''
-It would be called ''intermittent'' as one would be tormented for a certain time and would recover for a certain time.
+Ceaseless means ceaseless in duration.
+If there was even the slightest instant to gasp for breath, then this hell would not be called ceaseless.
+It would be called intermittent as one would be tormented for a certain time and would recover for a certain time.
 Ceaseless also means ceaseless in suffering, ceaseless pain without any respite whatsoever.

-Let me tell everyone.
-If one has violated precepts, as long as Mahabala uses his celestial whisk to sweep over one's body one will become clean again.
-Because one has reflected upon one's mistakes and repented, then let bygones be bygones.
+Let me tell everyone that if one has violated precepts, as long as Mahabala uses his celestial whisk to sweep over one's body, one will become clean again.
+Because one has reflected upon one's mistakes and repented, let bygones be bygones.

-Vajrayana also has this precept: ''With regard to those who violate precepts, if one is close to these people one will also become one who violates precepts.''
+Vajrayana also has this precept: ''As for those who violate precepts, by being with them, one will also begin to violates precepts.''
 Consequently, there is a need for distance and separation because those who have violated precepts will become contagious and infect other people.

 Absolutely do not violate precepts or be in the company of those who violate precepts unless one is Mahabala and has already developed stability and power. ''I am forever pure.
-I go over to you to save you.''
-Otherwise, it is ''game over'' because everyone will be dragged into hell if one who has violated precepts subsequently fools other TBS disciples into falling into traps and succeeds in getting those disciples to follow them, then it's a real disaster!
+My being with you is to save you.''
+Otherwise, everyone will be dragged into hell.
+If a person who has violated precepts subsequently leads other TBS disciples into a trap and succeeds in getting those disciples to follow them, then it's a real disaster!

-For subjugation, one is to strike heavily with the staff followed by binding with the lasso and hauling down to hell.
-Mahabala can subjugate enemies and sweep away obstacles.
+For subjugation, one strikes one's enemies forcefully with the staff followed by binding with the lasso and hauling down to hell.
+Mahabala can subjugate adversaries and sweep away obstacles.
 He is capable of conquering all opponents.

-(Because Mahabala is a mighty Heruka the methods of practice are relatively aggressive.)
+(Because Mahabala is a mighty Heruka, his practice methods are relatively aggressive.)

 【Mahabala Ghost Prohibiting Practice】